iKineticate/AHK-ChangeIcon/README-en_US.md

 ![image](https://github.com/iKineticate/AHK-ChangeIcon/blob/main/Introduction/change_one.gif)

 4.List context menu
-*  Run the shortcut
+*  Lanuch the shortcut
 *  Change the shortcut icon
 *  Restore the default icon for the shortcut
-*  Open the shortcut target directory
+*  Explore the shortcut target directory
 *  Rename the shortcut
 *  Adds the non-desktop shortcut to the desktop
 *  View and copy the properties of shortcuts